 “I figured, ‘well, we have this record.
 I guess we should release it,’” she laughs.
 Her first album, “The Kingdom Belongs To A Child” was released in 2015.
 The immediate response, she says, was positive.
 Her second album, “Hunger,” was released in 2018 and earned her the nod from Rolling Stone.

 Cashavelly Morrison also appeared on Mountain Stage in 2019, which broadcasts on NPR stations across the country and features live recordings of seasoned musicians and emerging artists each week.

-Current band members include guitarists Luke Payne and Ryan MacLeod, Kevin Beck (BM Music '20), bassist John Daniel Ray (who also studied in UNCSA's School of Music) and drummer Chaisaray.
+Current band members include guitarists Luke Payne and Ryan MacLeod, Kevin Beck (BM Music '20), bassist John Daniel Ray (HS Music '00) and drummer Chaisaray.
 A third album is in the works and tentatively scheduled to be released this year.